gretazas/alphaSchooler/README.md

 ## A word from me

-These past two portfolios were difficult for me, but with this portfolio I learned alot.
+These past two portfolios were difficult for me, but with this portfolio I learned a lot.
 Even though there are so many things not done , I spent a lot of time debugging myself and learnt a lot of new information.
 Most importangly I have learnt, while debugging not to look for solution, but understand what is causing the issue.

 ## Credits
   <img src="https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png" width="90" alt="ci_logo_small"/>